frontendpatterns/frontendpatterns.dev/src/content/patterns/multi-step-form.md

 ---
 # Multi-Step Form

-Break long forms into sequential steps with progress tracking and navigation.

 ## Problem

 Without this pattern, the premise that breaking long forms into sequential steps with progress tracking and navigation falls apart, and small changes trigger cascading regressions.